-5.12 Enabling pupils with SEN to engage in activities available to those in the School who do not have SEN
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

-All of our extra-curricular activities and School visits are available to all our pupils, including our before-and after-school clubs.
+All of our co-curricular activities and School visits are available to all our pupils, including our before-and after-school clubs.

-- All pupils are encouraged to go on our residential trip(s); - All pupils are encouraged to take part in sports day/School plays/special workshops, etc.; and - No pupil is ever excluded from taking part in these activities because of their SEN or disability.
-When deemed necessary, a risk assessment will be completed before a trip/activity.
+- All pupils are encouraged to go on our residential trip(s) wherever possible.
+Should the needs of the pupil be deemed to jeopardise safety after a risk assessment has been carried out, a decision will be made accordingly; - All pupils are encouraged to take part in sports day/School plays/special workshops, etc.